gabebw/girls-just-want-to-have-punctors/README.md

 ## Usage

-Run the program:
+Run the program with a word to pun on:

-    cabal run
+    cabal run heart

 Open a REPL in the package's environment: